matiasagado/Groot/benchmark/README.txt

 Then the scoring.py will be execuated with command: python3 scoring.py test_cases_json classified_test_cases

 Which will read the true and predicted labels from the two json file and output a graph or data.
+If the argument is a directory it will aggregarte all the results from the different test cases into one score.